Danack/RfcCodex/etiquette/mailing_list.md

 > Lisa wrote:
 > > John wrote:
 > > > blablabla
+>
 > > blubberblubber
+>
 > laberlaber

+I agree with all these points.
 ```

 It's not necessary to include the date and time, except when replying to very old messages where making it obvious that you're resurrecting an inactive conversation is useful.